Alcohol Consumption

 On This Page:

 Drinking alcohol increases the risk of cancers of the mouth, esophagus, pharynx, larynx, liver, colon, and rectum in men and women and of breast cancer in women.
-In general, these risks increase after about one daily drink for women and two daily drinks for men.
-(A drink is defined as 12 ounces of regular beer, 5 ounces of wine, or 1.5 ounces of 80-proof liquor.)
+The risk of developing cancer increases with the amount of alcohol consumed and with the length of time over which alcohol is consumed regularly.
+Even one drink per day can increase the risk of breast and head and neck cancers.
+For colon and rectum cancer, risk consistently increases beginning at about two drinks per day and risk of liver cancer begins increasing at about three drinks per day.
+A drink is defined as 12 ounces of regular beer, 5 ounces of wine, or 1.5 ounces of 80-proof liquor.

 Per capita alcohol consumption: The estimated number of gallons of pure alcohol consumed per person (aged 14 years and older), per year.
 This measure accounts for the varying alcohol content of wine, beer, and liquor.
 People as young as 14 are included because a large number of adolescents begin drinking at an early age.